Steve Christie: Buffalo Bills

 From 1992 to 2000, Christie kicked for Buffalo.
 With the Bills, he would become one of the game's top kickers.
-He was a key contributor in the Bills comeback win against the Houston Oilers, in which Buffalo rallied from a 32-point deficit to complete the largest comeback victory in NFL history.
+He was a key contributor in the Bills comeback win against the Houston Oilers, in which Buffalo rallied from a 32-point deficit to complete the largest postseason comeback victory in NFL history.
 Christie kicked a successful onside kick, which he recovered himself (becoming the first placekicker ever to do so in an NFL playoff game), and also kicked the game-winning 32-yard field goal in overtime.
 His kicking shoe from that game is displayed in the Pro Football Hall of Fame in Canton.
-He then went on to kick five field goals in the Bills 29-10 win over the Miami Dolphins in the AFC championship game, helping Buffalo get to their third consecutive Super Bowl.
+He then went on to kick five field goals in the Bills 29–10 win over the Miami Dolphins in the AFC championship game, helping Buffalo get to their third consecutive Super Bowl.

 In 1993, Christie set a Bills record by kicking a 59-yard field goal in a regular-season game.
-It was only four yards short of the all-time NFL record.

-In Super Bowl XXVIII, Christie set a Super Bowl record by kicking a 54-yard field goal.
-It is currently the longest field goal ever made in Super Bowl History.
+It was just four yards short of the all-time NFL record.
+The record was broken by Tyler Bass with a 61-yard field goal in 2024.
+In Super Bowl XXVIII, Christie set the record for the longest field goal in Super Bowl history at 54 yards until it was eventually broken by Harrison Butker in Super Bowl LVIII.

 In the 2000 season, Christie was an instrumental part of the Bills' eight victories.
 In week 1 vs. the Tennessee Titans, Christie went 3 for 4 on field-goal attempts (41, 42, & 33 yards).
 The 33-yard field goal came with just :35 to play, giving the Bills a win over the Titans, who had knocked them out of the playoffs the year before.
 In week 7 vs. the San Diego Chargers, Christie kicked a 29-yard field goal with just :11 seconds to play, forcing the game into overtime.
 Christie then nailed a 46-yard field goal in overtime, giving the Bills their third victory of the season.
 In week 9 vs. the New York Jets, Christie went 3 for 4 on field-goal attempts (20, 29, & 34 yards).
-The 34-yard field goal came with just :03 seconds to play, lifting the Bills to 4-4 on the season.
+The 34-yard field goal came with just :03 seconds to play, lifting the Bills to 4–4 on the season.
 In week 10 vs. the New England Patriots, Christie kicked a 48-yard field goal in rainy conditions with just seconds to play, forcing the game into overtime.
-Christie then nailed a 32-yard field goal in overtime, sending the Bills to 5-4 on the season.
+Christie then nailed a 32-yard field goal in overtime, sending the Bills to 5–4 on the season.

 Before the 2001 regular season, Christie was placed on IR from an offseason groin injury having accuracy problems during the preseason being replaced by Jake Arians prior to the start of the season.
 Christie eventually got cut on October 4.

 Christie has nine field goals in overtime to his credit, an NFL record he shares with Jason Elam and Jim Breech.